k-hoszowski/gilded-rose-python-with-tests/README.md

 Modified by me from the original, found at https://github.com/istepaniuk/gilded-rose-js-with-tests, in the following ways:

 0. It's in Python 3 now.
-So, really the only original content is the README from "Coding Dojo" on
+So, really the only original content is the README from "Coding Dojo" on [insert link, I propose this repo](https://github.com/emilybache/GildedRose-Refactoring-Kata)

 ## Installing